 There are lots of day trips from Munich, and if I listed them all I’d have to write another 2,000 words for this post.
 Below are the Munich day trips I personally have taken in the past and can heartily recommend:

 - Neuschwanstein Castle — “Mad King” Ludwig II’s fairytale castle.
 It takes about 2.5 hours to reach from Munich, but it’s worth visiting at least once in your life.
-Be sure to buy a ticket to tour the neighboring Hohenschwangau Castle too!
+You can either visit on your own or book a guided day trip that also takes you to the neighboring castle of Linderhof.
+I’ve visited the castle both ways and they both have their own pros and cons, so I suggest doing whichever sounds easier to you!

 - Bamberg — A teensy postcard-esque town about 3 hours away.
 You can see most of the town in a day, but you’ll need to plan carefully since it takes so long to reach.